mathmerizing/Connect_Four/README.md

 # Four In A Row
 *by Yerso Checya Sinti and Julian Roth* <br><br>
-A Java version of the game "Connect Four".
+A Java version of the game "Four In A Row".
 Learning about Minimax and Alpha-beta pruning.

 ## OUR FOUR IN A ROW APP:
 <a href=""><img src="" width="300"></a>